Anaphory/blog/IKnowIKnowNothing.md

 priori.
 Instead, we want to generate results in a data-driven way.
 We choose a very broad prior for this, a flat Dirichlet prior for every feature (i.e.
 Dirichlet(1, 1, 1, 1, 1, 1, 1) for the basic word order feature), because that
-makes the outcomes very obvious and interpretable.
+makes the outcomes very obvious and interpretable: The outcome will tell us how many languages would *effectively* have each feature, if influences from language families and universal tendencies didn't exist.

 ## Inherited features